Javascript is not enabled.

 Keep in mind

 Prescription drug coverage.
 The rules are different for Medicare Part D prescription plans.
-If you have COBRA or retiree drug coverage that is at least as good as Part D, which Medicare considers “creditable coverage,” you don’t need to enroll in Part D as long as you have that coverage, even if it is not from a current employer.
+If you have COBRA or retiree drug coverage that is at least as good as Part D, which Medicare considers “creditable coverage,” you don’t need to enroll in Part D as long as you have that coverage, even if it’s not from a current employer.
 Ask your plan if the coverage is creditable.

-After losing that coverage, you’ll have 62 days to enroll in Part D without a late-enrollment penalty.
+After losing that coverage, you’ll have 62 days to enroll in Part D without a late enrollment penalty.

-However, in most states, you must exhaust COBRA coverage (meaning that you may have to pay for the full 18 months of COBRA) before you’re given this guaranteed issue right, if more than six months have passed since you signed up for Medicare Part B. When first deciding whether to supplement Medicare with COBRA or Medigap, compare the cost of both options and keep this time frame in mind.
+However, in most states, this means that you must exhaust COBRA coverage (meaning that you may have to pay for the full 18 months of COBRA) before you’re given this guaranteed issue right, if more than six months have passed since you signed up for Medicare Part B. When first deciding whether to supplement Medicare with COBRA or Medigap, compare the cost of both options and keep this time frame in mind.